 Sustained environmental change, such as ocean acidification, can negatively affect both the ecosystem and economy.
-Oysters provide important ecosystem services such as improved water quality and benthic-pelagic coupling through the filtration of large volumes of water, release of feces to the benthos, and creation of habitat via reef formation (Coen and Luckenbach 2000).
+Shellfish, including oysters provide important ecosystem services such as improved water quality and benthic-pelagic coupling through the filtration of large volumes of water, release of feces to the benthos, and creation of habitat via reef formation (Coen and Luckenbach 2000).
 In addition to their ecological roles, molluscs are economically important to many coastal communities worldwide.
-In 2008, molluscs comprised 64.1% (or 13.1 million tons) of total aquaculture production, with oysters accounting for 31.8% of the total production (FAO 2010).
-Recently, in the Pacific Northwest of the U.S., concern has heightened over the already apparent effects of corrosive, acidified water on both natural and hatchery production of C. gigas larvae (Elston et al. 2008; Feely et al. 2010).
+In 2008, molluscs comprised 64.1% (or 13.1 million tons) of worldwide aquaculture production, with oysters accounting for 31.8% of the total production (FAO 2010).
+The global economic cost of ocean acidification to the mollusc fishery is unclear but has been estimated to increase with rising atmospheric CO2 levels and terrestrial sources of acidification (Narita et al. 2012).
+Recently, in the Pacific Northwest of the U.S., concern has heightened over the already apparent effects of corrosive, acidified water on both natural and hatchery production of C. gigas larvae (Elston et al. 2008; Feely et al. 2010; Barton et al. 2012).
+Hatchery water supply comes from adjacent natural bays and when upwelling events occur, the water that enters the hatchery can reach pCO2 near 1000 µatm (S. Alin, unpublished data; B. Eudeline, pers. comm.).
+These upwelling events have been linked to mortality episodes in the hatchery, perhaps due to a combination of acidic water and pathogens associated with the water masses (Elston et al. 2008).
+Thus, short-term ocean acidification is a contemporary problem for modern populations.

 This study characterized the effects of two elevated levels of pCO2 on size, calcification and development during early larval stages of the Pacific oyster, Crassostrea gigas.
 Oyster larvae were raised in two elevated levels of pCO2 (700 and 1000 µatm) and ambient (400 µatm) seawater through 72 hours following fertilization.
+The chemistry scenarios simulated in this study are based on projections for the coming century, but these values of low pH and Ω are already occurring with increasing frequency in nearshore upwelling systems off the U.S. West coast (Feely et al. 2010; Hauri et al. 2009).

 MATERIAL AND METHODS